Beneficial Insects for Natural Garden Pest Control

 4. To stay off of the pesticide treadmill.
 Resistance and the need for stronger and stronger pesticides occurs when pesticides are used.
 After a pesticide is used there are a number of “bugs” that survive and show greater resistance to that chemical pesticide.
 As a result, stronger and stronger pesticides have to be developed.
 And this results in a vicious cycle: the pesticide treadmill.
 According to the Pesticide Action Network, between 500 and 1,000 insect and weed species have developed resistance to pesticides.
 There is nothing much a pest can do if it is getting eaten by a predator!

 As you can see, there are many benefits to introducing the bug predators, but before you do anything, here are some important things to consider.

 1. Neighbors – have the courtesy to tell and educate your neighbors on introducing beneficial insects.
-The last thing you want is for your neighbors to be spraying chemical pesticide all over the place, which in turn, could easily have a knock-on effect on your garden.
+The last thing you want is for your neighbors to be spraying chemical pesticide all over the place, which in turn, could easily have an effect on your garden.
 Who knows?
 Your neighbors may also be willing to share the cost of investing in these beneficial insects too.

 YOU CAN USE

 Most insects & their kin are neither helpful nor harmful, though some are especially helpful.
 So it is important that you learn some of our local “heroes”.
 Here are names and photos of some really good organisms we want in our neighborhoods.
 We call them “beneficial”.
 Some look scary, some look dangerous, some look like other things we know can hurt us (see Hover Fly below).
 But all here are helpful.